What can I find in this article?

 If you need to convert a file in jpg format to png format it is as simple as using a file converter like PDF Converter, always taking into account the technical aspects that we have discussed above and its final use.

-Therefore, if we need to edit an image, it is better to work with a format that allows us to store 16bits per channel, in order to have a wider range of tonalities.
+Therefore, if we need to edit an image it is better to work with a format that allows us to store 16bits per channel, or more, to have a wider range of tonalities.

-We hope that with this information you will be clearer about when to choose one format or another, depending on the needs of your project, whether it is for a digital image or if you are working on a print project.
+We hope that with all this information, it will be clearer to you when to choose one format or another, depending on the needs of your project.